Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Environment variables not configured

-The `EnvironmentCredential` supports Service Principal authentication and Username + Password Authentication.
+The `EnvironmentCredential` supports Service Principal authentication and Username + Password authentication.
 To utilize the desired way of authentication via `EnvironmentCredential`, you need to ensure the environment variables below are configured properly and the application is able to read them.

 ##### Service principal with secret